KTHHealthData/stockholm-stadsdelar/Readme.md

-# Shapefiles and geojson files for Stockholm stadsdelar/districts
+# Shapefiles and geojson files for Stockholm's stadsdelar/districts

 This repository contains the geodata files you need to create visualisations of Stockholm like this choropleth map: